Industrial Workers of the World: Germany, Luxembourg, Switzerland, Austria

 The IWW started to organize in Germany following the First World War.
 Fritz Wolffheim played a significant role in establishing the IWW in Hamburg.
 A German Language Membership Regional Organizing Committee (GLAMROC) was founded in December 2006 in Cologne.
 It encompasses the German-language area of Germany, Luxembourg, Austria, and Switzerland with branches or contacts in 16 cities.

 Great Britain and Ireland

+As of September 2024, there are 3,486 United Kingdom members of the Industrial Workers of the World.

-The regional body of the union in the United Kingdom and Ireland is the Wales, Ireland, Scotland, England Regional Administration (WISERA).
+The regional body of the union in the UK and Ireland is the Wales, Ireland, Scotland, England Regional Administration (WISERA).
 Formerly known as the Britain and Ireland Regional Administration (BIRA), its name was changed as a result of a referendum vote by WISERA members.

 The IWW was present, to varying extents, in many of the struggles of the early decades of the 20th century, including the UK general strike of 1926 and the dockers' strike of 1947.
 During the Spanish Civil War, a Wobbly from Neath, who had been active in Mexico, trained volunteers in preparation for the journey to Spain, where they joined the International Brigades to fight against Franco.